How to Fit Bay Window Curtain Poles

 Step 4 - Measure and cut longest pole

 Next, get the poles ready to be fixed to the brackets.
 Start with the longest window first, which is usually the middle window and work out which pole you will be using.
-Depending on the length of the window, you may need to join 2 poles together cover the distance.

 You may need to adjust the length of these poles to fit the window.
 When cutting the curtain poles down, make sure you allow for the length of the corner bracket.